-Perhaps that is why older adults are more susceptible to some drug side effects.
-Too often, the response to that is a new prescription, so that a person may end up with drugs to treat side effects of medicines prescribed for a side effect.
-Some of these medicines may affect a person’s cognitive capacity.
+One thing we need to remember is that older adults are more susceptible to some drug side effects.
+If a healthcare provider responds with a new prescription to treat that symptom, a person may end up with drugs to treat side effects of medicines prescribed for a side effect.
+(Experts call this a prescribing cascade.)
+Some of the extra medicines may affect a person’s cognitive capacity, as we see in this story from several years ago.

 Who Is Watching Out for Older People’s Medications?